 At Studio 29 we love sunlight.
 As true Londoners, we are obsessed with the changing weather.
 Natural light is the most basic asset of built space: it is what make us thrive, put us in a positive mood in the morning, tells us about the changes of the seasons.

-The mansion block apartment our client bought as a pied-a terre for when he stays in town enjoys beautiful views across South London and gets light that changes continuously during the day.
+The mansion block apartment our client bought as a pied-a terre for when he stays in town enjoys beautiful views across South London and receives continuously changing light during the day.

-When the client bought it the kitchen was at the back of the flat, facing a dark courtyard and one of the two best South facing rooms was used as a bedroom blocking the best light from the rest of the flat.
+When the client bought the flat the kitchen was at the rear, overlooking a dark courtyard and one of the two best South facing rooms was used as a bedroom blocking the best light and view from the rest of the flat.
 Not much use for a busy executive that wakes up very early and goes to bed very late.

 When decorating the space, we selected materials and textures for their decorative qualities, as we knew our client is too busy to want to add many decorative or personal objects to this second home.

-Two types of marble, brushed brass, oiled oak, faceted and bronzed mirrors, leather and double toned boucle wool form an elegant and masculine palette and all play in subtle ways with the ever-changing light.
-As we know only too well, there are days in London when natural light can be far from flattering of cheerful, so we dressed all windows with textured and sheer fabrics to filter and beautify it with a golden glow.
+Two types of marble, brushed brass, oiled oak, faceted and bronzed mirrors, leather and double toned boucle wool form an elegant and masculine palette and play in subtle ways with the ever-changing light.
+As we know only too well, there are days in London when natural light can be far from flattering or cheerful, so we dressed all windows with textured and sheer fabrics to filter and beautify the spaces with a golden glow.

 We chose a small selection of contemporary classic pieces by B&B Italia and Flexform, we complemented it with a few iconic lamps by Oluce and a wool and silk rug by The Rug Company.
 The apartment now feels welcoming and relaxing, perfect for any impromptu trip to London .